What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | Bottom 25% | −3.2 pts (slides down) |

-In the women’s race the spread is wider: top +3.8 pts vs bottom −4.8 pts.
+In the women’s race the spread is even wider: top +3.8 pts vs bottom −4.8 pts.

-4. Durability is not same as fit.
+4. Durability is not same as being fit.
 One can say “durable just means fitter”.
-But that is not ture.
+But that is not true.
 We grouped athletes into bands/cohorts of identical fresh running pace (average of Run 1 and Run 2), then split each band into the durable half (low fade) and the fragile half (high fade) and compared median finishes within the band:

 | Fresh pace band (Open Men) | Durable half | Fragile half | Durability penalty |